[ English | Español | Pyccκuú ]

 So, we'll make our own MSVCRT.lib not copyrighted by any third party, not conflicting with MASM's or NASM's reserved words.

-The first step is making the script file, containing all the public names found in MSVCRT.DLL:
+The first step is making the def-file, containing all the public names found in MSVCRT.DLL:

 dll2def /COMPACT \windows\system32\msvcrt.dll